13 Uncertainty

 \[ \underbrace{\mathbb{E}[L(T,\hat{T})]}_{\text{Expected error}} = \underbrace{L(\mathbb{E}[\hat{T}],T)}_{\text{Bias}} + \underbrace{\mathbb{E}[(L(\hat{T},\mathbb{E}[\hat{T}])]}_{\text{Variance}} \]

 - Bias describes how the expected estimate differs from the true target value \(T\).
-In a frequentist interpretation, the idea is that if we repeatedly estimate our target we will be correct on average.
+In a frequentist interpretation, the idea is that if you repeatedly estimate your target you will be correct on average.
 A biased estimator systematically underestimates or overestimates the target quantity.

 - Variance describes how the estimates vary, for example, for a different data sample.
 An estimator has high variance if the estimates are highly sensitive to the dataset it receives.